lampionski/ChefConnect/README.md

+Author: Ilia Kalev
+Date: April 2025
+Note: This project was developed as part of a degree requirement and retains authorship by Ilia Kalev.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.